timmit147/Tech-manual/README.md

 ![image](https://user-images.githubusercontent.com/29665951/136405326-cf4ddd80-7a95-4a07-acf5-65730b938cf8.png)

 A new window should open from the library manager here you type in the search field Adafruit IO Arduino.
 Find in the list and then click install > install all.
+To install the time libary you have to do the same NTPClient.

+## Mistake
+In the beginning I tried to add other people's code but it didn't work.
+What I didn't know was that when you use #include you also have to install a library before you can use other people's work I made this mistake a few times.

 ![image](https://user-images.githubusercontent.com/29665951/136405252-8be0067d-e780-48c9-88f0-a2a0fab64f59.png)